Lt.-Col. Henry Newcomen King-Tenison, 8th Earl of Kingston1

 F, #117455, b.
 29 September 1872, d.
 18 April 1949

-Ethel Lisette Walker was born on 29 September 1872.2 She was the daughter of Sir Andrew Barclay Walker, 1st Bt. and Eliza Reid.1 She married Henry Edwyn King-Tenison, 9th Earl of Kingston, son of Lt.-Col. Henry Newcomen King-Tenison, 8th Earl of Kingston and Frances Margaret Christina King-Tenison, on 3 February 1897 at St. Paul's Church, Knightsbridge, London, England.1 She died on 18 April 1949 at age 76.3
+Ethel Lisette Walker was born on 29 September 1872.2 She was the daughter of Sir Andrew Barclay Walker, 1st Bt. and Eliza Reid.1 She married Henry Edwyn King-Tenison, 9th Earl of Kingston, son of Lt.-Col. Henry Newcomen King-Tenison, 8th Earl of Kingston and Florence Margaret Christina King-Tenison, on 3 February 1897 at St. Paul's Church, Knightsbridge, London, EnglandG.1 She died on 18 April 1949 at age 76.3

-As a result of her marriage, Ethel Lisette Walker was styled as Countess of Kingston on 3 February 1897.
+After her marriage, Ethel Lisette Walker was styled as Countess of Kingston on 3 February 1897.
 From 3 February 1897, her married name became King-Tenison.1

 Children of Ethel Lisette Walker and Henry Edwyn King-Tenison, 9th Earl of Kingston